"

 Summary of Instructional Design Tasks

-• Reviewing and refining the course goals and Learning Objectives
+• Reviewing and refining the course goals and learning objectives in collaboration with the content developer

 • Making sure that the learning activities and content match the learning objectives